9 Min Read

 Allen believes he communicated with Renee.
 Renee feels he never told her he was still unhappy after the letter.
 Lack of communication has led to divorce for this couple.
 It all started with their pattern of avoiding talking with each other that grew and grew over time.

 It's the parents' responsibility to talk with each other about parenting decisions, not run the discussion through their kids.

-Clay really wants to know if his 4-year relationship with Zoey is going to be able to turn into marriage.
-But he feels stuck because every time he brings up their relationship and questions he has about it she says he's being negative or attacking her.
-So he backs off to avoid the conflict.
+Clay really wants to know if his 4-year relationship with Zoey will lead to marriage.
+But he feels stuck because every time he tries to talk about their relationship and the questions he has about it she says he's being negative or attacking her.
+So, he backs off to avoid the conflict.
 They have fun weekends together, but he wants more and is unsure if she does too.